On this page you can find out about our decision making framework and access the decisions taken by the Mayor and senior members of staff.

 The Scheme of Delegation for the Assembly details the functions under the GLA Acts it has delegated to its committees and to staff.

 The Assembly’s Decision Making Guidance (PDF) explains how things work in practice.

 The Head of Paid Service has powers to appoint staff, after consulting with the Mayor and Assembly.
-The Head of Paid Service Staffing Protocol (PDF) outlines these powers and the circumstances in which, and to whom, they are delegated.
+The Head of Paid Service Staffing Protocol and Scheme of Delegation outlines these powers and the circumstances in which, and to whom, they are delegated.